zsxkib/cog-infiniteyou/README.md

 3. **Choose the Right Model**:
    - Use `aes_stage2` for better text-image alignment and aesthetics
    - Use `sim_stage1` for stronger identity preservation
+4. **Experiment with Parameters**:
+   - Try adjusting `infusenet_guidance_start` to 0.1 for higher identity similarity
+   - For even more control, try slightly lowering `infusenet_conditioning_scale` to 0.9
+   - The `enable_realism` LoRA can improve photorealism

 ## Examples